Ragha8951/Ragha8951/README.md

 - 🚀 Delving into Blockchain 🔗 and AI & ML, leveraging the power of Java, Python, and JavaScript to drive innovation and solve real-world challenges.

-- 👨‍💻 All of my projects are available at [https://github.com/Ragha8951](https://github.com/Ragha8951)

 - 🎸 I’m a passionate guitar learner and love discovering new music.

 - ♟️ I’m a chess enthusiast who enjoys strategizing and honing problem-solving skills.